About Jocelyn Cullity

 Jocelyn’s English family lived in India for five generations.
 Her first novel, Amah & the Silk-Winged Pigeons, was published by Inanna and won the 2018 Best Book Awards in Historical Fiction.

-Amah & the Silk-Winged Pigeons is being translated into French by Les Éditions La Pleine Lune in Quebec, and is also being made available in India and the Indian subcontinent, in English by Rupa Publications, and in Tamil by Kalachuvadu Publications.
-Her short stories and essays have been published in the United States, Canada, and India.
+Amah & the Silk-Winged Pigeons is translated into French by Les Éditions La Pleine Lune in Quebec, and is available in English in India and the Indian subcontinent by Rupa Publications, and in Tamil by Kalachuvadu Publications.
+Jocelyn's short stories and essays have been published in the United States, Canada, and India.

 She teaches in the BFA in Creative Writing program at Truman State University, and lives in Columbia, Missouri with her family.